Neutering Your Yorkie

 Yes, it has advantages and disadvantages, but knowing how to deal with your Yorkie and the benefit it entails will be significant once it all works out.

-When to neuter a Yorkie male?
+When to neuter a Yorkie?
 Neutering a Yorkie should be done before they turn one year old.
 It is usually performed before they hit puberty, which is around 4 to 6 months old.

 A Must-Read: My Yorkie Is Constipated What Can I Do?

-In this article, you’ll be aware when is the perfect timing to neuter your Yorkie and what will be the benefits and health risks associated with it.
+In this article, you’ll be aware of the perfect timing to neuter your Yorkie and the benefits and health risks associated with it.